simplify-360/android-s360-chat-sdk/README.md

 ## Gradle

-Add the following code to your root `build.gradle` file at the end of repositories:
+Add the following code to your root `settings.gradle` file at the end of repositories:

 ```markdown
 dependencyResolutionManagement {